Don't Decimate Your CX Strategy When You Leave Twitter

 To tie up loose ends, make sure third-party apps are removed from an account.
 Many times, these apps are from dormant companies, but removing them also removes additional avenues of attack.

-Make sure your profile account uses the latest protocols such as a Multi-Factor Authentication set.
-MFA is usually designed with secondary verification measures to assist with restoring an account if you lose your device.
-The process has some variations, but all are meant to add an extra layer to discourage brute-force login attacks.
-Most modern apps have incorporated MFA into their login procedures, augmented with email updates on protecting your account.
-Become familiar with the account to know how to best manage it, or, even better, seek an app management software that fits your organization’s digital exposure and resources.

-Plan how to monitor the dormant account.
 Make sure a social media dashboard has a dedicated channel for periodically assessing messaging on a channel.

 If the analytics and scale of exposure merit it, work to establish a managed audience transition toward the chosen profiles whenever possible.
 Celebrities like Whoopi Goldberg or Shonda Rhimes can close their profile in an instant.
 (They did so with their Twitter profiles).
 Influencers who partner with brands can do so as well.
 Immediate discontinued associations are necessary for major sudden events, and individuals can act swiftly in discontinuing profile usage.

 Yet brands may not be able to respond as quickly.
 An extensive social media presence has more sequencing in communicating to their social media audience.
-Plus, a massive social media call to action does not receive immediate follower response.
-People don't see profile messages immediately, nor do they comment the very instant they see a message, hiding sentiment and responses as a result.
+Plus, a massive social media call-to-action does not receive immediate follower response.
 Marketers must account for communication delays by gradually giving customers repeated messages that they need to move from one profile to another.

 A shift also involves planned consistent messaging among your media channels.
 Applying consistent messaging between email and video, for example, can help keep customers informed on why a brand is removing itself from a social media platform.
 Customers will also learn where they should go and what's expected from the move that will make their experiences better with the brand.

-Think of Community First
+Conclusion: Think of Community First

 Another point is to be very clear on how the new forum will benefit the community.
-When customers see a brand decision announced on social media or mentioned in an article, they need to feel that the brand decision is not just for the brand's sake.
+When customers see a brand decision announced on social media, they need to feel that the brand decision is not just for the brand's sake.
 They must see and feel that the decision is also about providing a better experience for them.
 Giving the right messaging will help customers understand why the move must happen and how any inconveniences that can come with a move will be best handled by the brand.

 Sharing the pain of any moving from one community to another protects brand image since customers are looking for brands that protect their values.
 But an understanding of crisis management messaging can be insightful in deciding what to do overall.
 I cover a few analytics-related tips for crisis management in this post.

 One last side point: You must emphasize community throughout all decisions and communication.
 If you haven't noticed in this post, I've used the word community over the word followers to describe an audience.
 The words “followers” and “audience” imply that people are receiving a passive one-way message.
 The reality is that communication on social media is two-way.
 People respond and interact online, and they want to do that with the people behind the brands they support.